GeoDerp/tacklebox/ReadMe.md

 * *component* — a module, plugin, or theme
 * *module* - files that are *sourced* (e.g., `virtualfish`)
 * *plugin* - dynamically-loaded functions (e.g., `up`)
+* *environment* - environment variables to be loaded
 * *theme* - functions to customize appearance of the shell prompt

 Plugins are composed of one or more files, each of which usually contains a function that matches the file name — otherwise, the function will not be dynamically loaded (and thus must be sourced instead).